solidjs/solid-start/docs/api/createRouteData.md

 ### Fetching data with a key

-Often though we want to be able set a `key` for our routeData both to act as a parameter and to allow easy invalidation.
-The fetcher function does not reactively track so you must use this option if you wish the route data to update.
+Often though we want to be able to set a `key` for our routeData both to act as a parameter and to allow easy invalidation.
+The fetcher function does not reactively track, so you must use this option if you wish the route data to update.
 A "falsy" value turns off data fetching.

 ```tsx twoslash
 import { createRouteData, RouteDataArgs } from "solid-start";